-Located inside the Moscow City Hall, the Third Street Gallery features artwork on the second and third floors as well as on the staircase walls between floors.
-The building was designed in 1911 by architect James Knox Taylor, and was formerly called the Moscow Federal Building.
-Entered in National Register of Historic Places in 1973 as a Second Renaissance Revival brick building, the structure now houses essential City offices and meeting spaces such as the City Council Chambers.
-The Third Street Gallery is an important part of this building, as it brings art into the center of public life in the City of Moscow.
+The Third Street Gallery features artwork on the second and third floors inside Moscow City Hall.
+The building was designed by architect James Knox Taylor in 1911, and was formerly the Moscow Federal Building.
+Entered in the National Register of Historic Places in 1973 as a Second Renaissance Revival brick building, the structure now houses City offices and meeting spaces such as the City Council Chambers.
+The Third Street Gallery is an essential part of this building, as it brings art into the center of civic life in the City of Moscow.

-Third Street Gallery hours are 8 am to 5 pm, Monday through Friday.
+Gallery hours are 8 a.m. to 5 p.m., Monday through Friday, excluding federal holidays.

 Reception: January 18 from 4 - 6 p.m.

 Honest Portrayal features two-dimensional, three-dimensional, and text-based artworks made by 55 artists from the Moscow region.

 From marble statues of emperors to paintings of pets, portraiture has a long and rich history.
 Far from being a mechanical replication, a portrait always proclaims the importance of the subject as well as recording elements of its appearance.

 Honest Portrayal at the Third Street Gallery presents portraits with a wide range of fidelity to the visible world.
 While open to artworks that achieve a likeness of form, the exhibition is also inclusive of artworks that convey a true likeness of spirit.